brandondrew/course-001/PART_2.md

 object and converts it into a byte array in MessagePack format.
 You'll find a stub method and test for this in `unpacker.rb`.
-As in STEP 2, you're only expected to convert the limited set of types used in the `example.msg` file, you do not need to write a converter for all Ruby formats
+As in STEP 2, you're only expected to convert the limited set of types used in the `example.msg` file, you do not need to write a converter for all Ruby formats.

-**STEP 4:** Using the extension type interface provided by MessagePack, revise `Packer.pack` and `Unpacker.unpack` to support encoding and decoding of Ruby symbol objects as an application-specific type.
+**STEP 4:** Using the extension type interface provided by MessagePack, revise `Packer.pack` and `Unpacker.unpack` to support encoding and decoding of Ruby symbols as an application-specific type.
 See `extended_messages.rb` for a test case that covers this scenario.

 [MessagePack]: http://msgpack.org/